balenaltd/handbook/Architecture-Calls.md

 * [self-service resinHUP improvements](https://beta.frontapp.com/inboxes/shared/d_architecture/all/211723016)
   * Notes
     * Currently resinHUP is restricted to versions that are safe to use (`1.x` and `>=1.16.0` only) .
 If we open it up to more versions we'll need to improve the warning/info message before the update - users should *first* test their app to the target os version they want to update to.
     * Discussed on improving resinHUP progress.
 The most time-consuming operations atm are `docker pull`'s and reporting progress updates while these are running is hard.
 There's still no clear way forward.
+(Replacing progress bar with milestones was suggested, however this will not address the long delays)
     * Also discussed coupling OS with supervisor updates.
 The main reason why we updated supervisor separately is that the OS update was hard.
 This is changing with self-serve hostOS updates, which brings us closer to melding supervisor into the OS.
 We also discussed which supervisor versions/tags should be fetched during the update (it shouldn't be the `latest` tag but one that is guaranteed to work with the particular OS version)

 ===